life-the-user/WeirdPass/update-plan.md

 * error if argon2 is not installed
 * make 1st hashing using argon2 lightest settings
 * make more lighter options for argon2 settings
+* improve the symbol algorithm
+	* find a way to add even more possible symbols in the output
+	* shuffle the output to prevent more symbols be on the left side (maybe will be implemented)

 ### Bug Fixes: